 Global demand for graphite has increased significantly in the 21st century due largely to its use as the anode in lithium-ion batteries for both hybrid and electric vehicles.
-Graphite is the largest component of the lithium-ion battery equalling roughly half of the elements used.
+Graphite is the largest component of the lithium-ion battery, equalling roughly half of the elements used.

 With this in mind, the rapidly expanding hybrid and electric vehicle industry alone is a massive driver of graphite demand, not to mention graphite’s use in other renewable technologies.
-A 2020 World Bank Group report estimates that the production of minerals including graphite, as well as lithium and cobalt, will require an increase of nearly 500% by 2050 to meet the growing demand for clean energy technologies.
+A 2020 World Bank Group report estimates that the production of minerals, including graphite, as well as lithium and cobalt, will require an increase of nearly 500% by 2050 to meet the growing demand for clean energy technologies.

 Resources: